German SPD to start talks with Merkel next week if members agree

 The SPD party board leadership had earlier set down its key demands for coalition talks with the conservatives.

-On the highly divisive issue of immigration, one of the main reasons for the collapse of Merkel’s first effort, the SPD said it opposed a conservative plan to extend a ban on the right to family reunions for some asylum seekers.
+On the divisive issue of immigration, one of the main reasons for the collapse of Merkel’s first effort, the SPD said it opposed a conservative plan to extend a ban on the right to family reunions for some asylum seekers.

 “Family reunions and family cohabitation lead to good integration,” the SPD document said.
 “That’s why we are against extending the suspension of family reunions.”